adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* With-GraphProperty command to support builder pattern: New-GraphObject | With-GraphProperty
+* validate graph connection with current graph
 * Add 'graph' search index: find by navigation property type (rather than name), i.e. types referring to this type
+* gcd should let you specify alternate criteria to id
 * Commands to manage open extensions
 * Fix ambiguous new object problem
 * Add DefaultUriForType to Get-GraphType